wuxc/pywin32doc/md/PyIDataObject.md

   - [SetData](PyIDataObject.md#pyidataobjectsetdata)

-    Sets the data that the object will return.&nbsp;
+    Sets the data that the object will return\.&nbsp;

   - [EnumFormatEtc](PyIDataObject.md#pyidataobjectenumformatetc)

-    Returns an enumerator to list the data formats that the object supports.&nbsp;
+    Returns an enumerator to list the data formats that the object supports\.&nbsp;

   - [DAdvise](PyIDataObject.md#pyidataobjectdadvise)